stevemaddock/jogl/docs/appendixA.md

 I have used Java 11 to test the following.
 I cannot guarantee other versions of Java will work.

 (Update, Sep 2024: Tested for a Windows PC: it is possible to use a more recent version of Java.
-However, this involves using `"java --add-exports java.base/java.lang=ALL-UNNAMED --add-exports java.desktop/sun.java2d=ALL-UNNAMED --add-opens java.desktop/sun.awt=ALL-UNNAMED --add-opens java.desktop/sun.awt.windows=ALL-UNNAMED ProgName"` to run your program once the class files have been created with javac.
+However, this involves using `java --add-exports java.base/java.lang=ALL-UNNAMED --add-exports java.desktop/sun.java2d=ALL-UNNAMED --add-opens java.desktop/sun.awt=ALL-UNNAMED --add-opens java.desktop/sun.awt.windows=ALL-UNNAMED ProgName` to run your program once the class files have been created with javac.
 The reasons for this are discussed on the JOGL forum.
 I have not tested this on a Mac.
 May be easier to stick to using Java 11.)

 ## Setting up